galencorey/pairing-test/README.md

 For this project, we're not concerned with matching the design.
 We're interested in how you approach a new task, the questions you ask, and how you iterate through problems that you encounter.

 ### Instructions
-Youd goal is to build a video thumbnail widget in React.
+Your goal is to build a video thumbnail widget in React.
 Your prototype should:

 - Render a list of videos.
 - Show type, video id, date underneath the video.